afomins/intro/README.md

 # Intro
-This is a *graveyard* for my open-source **gamedev** projects that have inevitably died at different stages of completeness (*proof of concept*, *prototype* or *playable demo*).
+This is a *digital graveyard* for my open-source *gamedev* projects that have inevitably died at different stages of completeness
+(*proof of concept*, *prototype* or *playable demo*).

 Press preview icon to navigate to corresponding project repository that contains: